Gh61/lovelace-hue-like-light-card/README.md

 ...
 apiId: room1
 ```
-*This will hide the card on the dashboard.
-If you want to card to be shown, add `isHidden: false` to settings.*
+*If you only want to use the API (dialog) from another cards, you can hide this card using `isVisible: false` setting.*

 ### Javascript usage
 When any card on the dashboard has `apiId` filled in, global object named `hue_card` will be available on `window` object.<br/>